gromacs/gromacs/docs/gmxapi/userguide/usage.rst

 For more information on writing or using pluggable simulation extension code, refer to https://gitlab.com/gromacs/gromacs/-/issues/3133.
-(For gmxapi 0.0.7 and GROMACS 2019, see https://github.com/kassonlab/sample_restraint)
+(For gmxapi 0.0.7 and |Gromacs| 2019, see https://github.com/kassonlab/sample_restraint)

 .. todo:: :issue:`3133`: Replace these links as resources for pluggable extension code become available.